Professor David Hesmondhalgh

 - Position: Professor of Media, Music and Culture

-- Areas of expertise: Media industries, contemporary and historical; music, society and culture, including popular music; media work; media and cultural policy
+- Areas of expertise: Cultural, creative and media industries, contemporary and historical, including working conditions; music, society and culture, including popular music; cultural policy and arts policy

 - Email: D.J.Hesmondhalgh@leeds.ac.uk

 - Location: 1.16 Clothworkers' North

 I did my PhD in the 1990s at Goldsmiths, University of London, on independent record companies and their links with punk, post-punk and rave culture, supervised by Georgina Born.
 My first full-time teaching and research job was also at Goldsmiths.
 I worked in the Sociology department at the Open University from 1999 to 2007 where I chaired the production of a major course, Understanding Media, which involved five books and many other distance-learning materials.
 I've been at Leeds since 2007, and from June 2010 to December 2013 was Head of the Institute of Communications Studies - this was the name of the School of Media and Communication prior to August 2014.

 Much of my research has been about music.
 My book, Why Music Matters (published in September 2013), was about the ways in which music might enhance people's lives, individually and collectively, and what often stops it from doing so.
 It's been translated into Spanish and Russian.